gerohuels/drone-field-analysis/README.md

 ## AI bare spot, animal, and weed detection

-The `drone_field_analysis/utils/data_processing.py` module demonstrates how to analyze the extracted frames using the OpenAI API.
-Each frame is sent to the `gpt-4o` model with instructions to look for large, clearly visible bare soil patches, animals, or weeds.
-If the model detects a matching object with high confidence it triggers the appropriate reporting function, printing the estimated location and confidence score.
+The `drone_field_analysis/utils/data_processing.py` module demonstrates how to analyze the extracted frames using a locally running LLM via LangChain.
+Each frame is sent to the model together with instructions to look for bare soil patches, animals, or weeds.
+The model is expected to return a JSON description of any detections, including bounding box coordinates.

 ## Configuration

-Set the `OPENAI_API_KEY` environment variable before running the program.
+Ensure a compatible LLM is running locally (for example `ollama run llava`).
 All frames and analysis results are written to the directory defined in `drone_field_analysis/config/settings.py` (default is `output/`).
 Adjust this value if you want to store results somewhere else.